 The Centre for Window and Cladding Technology (CWCT) is funded by industry and based at the University of Bath.
 It also works closely with the University of the West of England Bristol on the UK’s only MSc in Façade Engineering.

-In its Technical Note 73, Fire performance of curtain walls and rainscreens, published in March 2011, the CWCT represented the limited combustibility requirement as applying to ‘insulation and filler materials’ only, thus finding no significance worthy of mention in the et cetera:
+In its Technical Note 73 (now removed upon a June 2019 request from CWCT), Fire performance of curtain walls and rainscreens, published in March 2011, the CWCT represented the limited combustibility requirement as applying to ‘insulation and filler materials’ only, thus finding no significance worthy of mention in the et cetera: